Retail Marketing

 That’s because “boring” ideas don’t perform well on TikTok.

 For brands working with creators, you’re never confined to a single “type” of video.
-The more creators you work with, the wider range of content you can potentially publish.
+The more creators you work with, the wider range of content you can potentially publish or whitelist in ads.

 2. Grounded Foods Co.